clach04/puren_tonbo/README.md

 #### ptig config

-Config for ptig is the regular config file, with additional (optional) ptig section:
+Config for ptig is the regular config file `pt.json`, with additional (optional) ptig section:

     {
         "_version_created_with": "0.0.dev3",